 The CO2 footprint of the built environment must be reduced, and buildings and settlements must be adapted to the changing climate.

 The CO2 impact of buildings, settlements and cities must be reduced fast.
-We can achieve reductions through energy renovations, by integrating renewable energy production in buildings, by expanding sustainable transportation infrastructures, by reducing transport of building materials, and by emphasizing the use of local and renewable materials.
-Furthermore, the design of new buildings can optimize climatic comfort with a minimum of energy consumption for heating, cooling and lighting.
-This requires consideration of the local climate, and design with natural light, natural ventilation and the thermal properties of building structures.
+We can achieve reductions through energy renovations, by integrating renewable energy production in buildings, by expanding sustainable transportation infrastructures, by reducing transport of building materials and by emphasising the use of local and renewable materials.
+Furthermore, the design of new buildings can optimise climatic comfort with a minimum of energy consumption for heating, cooling and lighting.
+This requires consideration of the local climate and designing with natural light, natural ventilation and the thermal properties of building structures in mind.

 At the same time, climate change is already happening, and existing buildings and settlements must be adapted to the changing conditions, including more extreme rainfalls, floods, hurricanes, drought and heatwaves.
 This requires new design solutions that are resilient to the changing conditions.
 Solutions that are sensitive to local culture as well as local topographic and climatic conditions.
 The amount of adaptations and new infrastructure needed is huge and costly and will affect settlements and cities significantly over the coming years.
 Architecture, planning and design have a special responsibility in developing climate adaptation solutions with co-benefits, such as overflow basins for extreme rainfall doubling as a recreational area between rainfalls.